RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 Take care to give accurate and complete details about legislation (Acts) and legal cases.
 The *Legal Material* section of the <a href="https://www.stylemanual.gov.au/referencing-and-attribution/legal-material" target="_blank">Australian Government Style Manual</a> (opens in a new tab) provides more detail and examples regarding the use of legal materials.

-#### Legislation (Act)
+For **Acts of Parliament (legislation)** and **Bills**, a pinpoint is a reference to a specific page, paragraph or other section of the Act, e.g. pt 3 div 2 s 16, add **only** if applicable.
+Pinpoint references should appear as abbreviations and a number separated by a space.
+Pinpoints are placed after the abbreviated jurisdiction.

-When discussing government policies and services that require you to refer to the relevant law(s), the title of legislation (Act) is generally placed first, followed by the relevant subsections.
+#### Act of Parliament (legislation)

-The title and year of the legislation (Act) is written in italics.
-The jurisdiction (e.g. Vic, Cth, etc.) is then identified – do not italicise.
-Include the jurisdiction either in the sentence (e.g. 'The Victorian government's...') or in parenthesis as an abbreviation after the Act title and without full stops (e.g. (Vic) ).
+When discussing government policies and services that require you to refer to the relevant law(s), the title of the Act of Parliament (legislation) is generally placed first, followed by the relevant subsections.

 Depending on the context, you might need to refer to specific sections, paragraphs and subparagraphs using a pinpoint reference.